maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 These proofs are unfortunately somewhat tricky.
 If you are interested I want to encourage you to take a look at the proofs [here][MultCyclicFiniteFieldGroup1], [here][MultCyclicFiniteFieldGroup2] and [here][MultCyclicFiniteFieldGroup3].
-I would recommended though, to learn first about the details of [Lagrange's theorem][LagrangeTheorem] and especially about the [order of group elements][OrderOfGroupElements] together with the topic about all the [properties of subgroups of finite cyclic groups][FiniteCyclicSubgroupProps] is very helpful in my opinion.
+I would recommend though, to learn first about the details of [Lagrange's theorem][LagrangeTheorem] and especially about the [order of group elements][OrderOfGroupElements] together with the topic about all the [properties of subgroups of finite cyclic groups][FiniteCyclicSubgroupProps] is very helpful in my opinion.